 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the fiscal year ended September 30, 2022 was amended to increase revenues by \$441 and increase appropriations by \$193,380.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to increase revenues and appropriations by \$615,863.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-WINDWARD COMMUNITY DEVELOPMENT DISTRICT OSCEOLA COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+WINDWARD COMMUNITY DEVELOPMENT DISTRICT OSCEOLA COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 7 Employee compensation for FYE 9/30/2022 (paid/accrued) \$ Independent contractor compensation for FYE 9/30/2022 \$ 904,173 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See page 22 of annual financial report Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate FYE 9/30/2022 Operations and maintenance - \$627 Debt service - \$960 Special assessments collected FYE 9/30/2022 \$ 3,568,280 Outstanding Bonds: Series 2018A, due May 1, 2049, see Note 6 for details Series 2020A, due May 1, 2051, see Note 6 for details
+Element Comments Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being 10 reported.
+Employee compensation \$0 \$1,644,756 Independent contractor compensation Construction projects to begin on or after October 1; (\$65K) Not applicable See the Schedule of Revenues, Expenditures and Budget variance report Changes in Fund Balance - Budget and Actual -General Fund Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate Operations and maintenance - \$2,139 Debt service - \$960 Special assessments collected \$3,529,911 Outstanding Bonds: Series 2018A, due May 1, 2049. \$7,190,000 \$1,415,000 Series 2020A, due May 1, 2051.

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com